 Here are a few ways you can continue to give valuable care to your loved one while still making sure you take time for yourself as well.

-Advocate on Their Behalf
+Advocate on the Aging Parent’s Behalf

 Elderly parents might have difficulties articulating their needs and wants.
 When you advocate for your parents that means you have a good grasp of whatever treatment is currently underway and what they might need in the future.
 Knowing their medications, doctors, and upcoming appointments are only half of this equation.
 The other part is really understanding their condition.
 Speaking with our trained, skilled nursing staff can help you get a better idea of what’s going on in the life of your parents.
 When you’re armed with this knowledge, you’re better equipped to make smart, informed decisions about their health and well-being.
 Remember that elder advocacy isn’t always met with appreciation.
 Sometimes, your parents might want to take a more active role in the management of their long-term care.
 We recommend you encourage their independence but also double-check to make sure nothing has slipped through the cracks.

-Involve Other Family Members
+Involve the Aging Parent’s Family Members

 Remember to keep in mind, you do not have to do this alone.
 Our staff has an entire team of colleagues to help offer the best care possible to your aging parent.
 You should consider taking the same approach, which means involving other family members and accepting that you’re not able to do everything on your own.
 You can’t take all the responsibility and still function in your own life.
 Stay connected by email updates about your parent’s condition to your siblings.
 This is a great way to make sure everyone stays up to date on the most recent developments.
 Connectivity and communication make it easier to coordinate visits and share in the responsibilities of care.
 Communication is key here, remember that it’s okay to ask for help from time to time.
 It might also be a good idea to set up a text chat in advance of any significant medical procedures or events.
 This way, everyone knows what’s going on, and it’s not left to you to send out all of the updates.

-Empathize With Your Parents
+Empathize With Your Aging Parents

 It’s easy to get frustrated when caring for your aging parent if you don’t understand their decision-making process.
 Sometimes aging parents can express their own frustrations through moody behavior or neediness, which makes it even more difficult for you to tend to their care.
 It’s imperative that you take the time to consider their perspective as aging is a series of losses.
 It is important to consider how you would feel if you were in their position.